If you are a mystery/procedural/crime thriller lover it’s no coincidence you are looking for a list of Tana French books in order.

 Toby is a happy-go-lucky charmer who has avoided a scrape at work and is partying with pals when the night takes a turn for the worse.
 He surprises two burglars who beat him up and leave him for dead.

 He seeks shelter in his family’s ancestral house to care for his dying uncle Hugo, struggling to heal from his injuries and realizing that he may never be the same man again.
-When a skull is discovered in the trunk of an elm tree in the garden, Toby is forced to confront the possibility that his history is not as he has always assumed.
+When a skull turns up in the trunk of an elm tree in the garden, Toby must confront the possibility that his history is not as he has always understood.

 The Witch Elm is a captivating standalone from one of today’s finest thriller authors, and it examines what we become and what we’re capable of when we don’t know who we are.